100% Certified Authentic

 From the extraordinary hand-finishing on the movements to the sophistication of the dial design and the pure elegance of the cases, no other watchmaker can claim quite the universal standing as Patek Philippe.
 All that comes at a price, however, and the price in this instance is, in fact, the actual monetary price.

-There is really no getting round it – Patek Philippe watches are expensive.
-Even the least costly, purchased brand new, will still set you back upwards of $20,000.
-Between that and the relatively small number of models the legendary manufacturer produces each year, it gives the brand a huge exclusivity factor, even further upping their desirability – both among those who collect for the love of the watches themselves and for those who see them as future investments.
+There is really no getting around it – Patek Philippe watches are expensive.
+Even the least costly model, purchased brand new, will still set you back upwards of $20,000.
+This high price point often leads people to question why Patek Philippe is so expensive compared to other luxury watch brands.
+The answer lies in a combination of factors, including the brand’s unparalleled craftsmanship, limited production, and rich heritage.
+Between these elements and the relatively small number of models the legendary manufacturer produces each year, it gives the brand a huge exclusivity factor, even further upping their desirability – both among those who collect for the love of the watches themselves and for those who see them as future investments.

 But which out of all the various styles and references are in greatest demand?
 Below we take a look at three models that represent some of the most desirable Patek Philippe watches in the world.